keptn/keptn.github.io/content/docs/install/helm-install/index.md

 Watch a video demonstration of this simple installation [here](https://www.youtube.com/watch?v=neAqh4fAz-k).

-The first command sequence installs the Keptn control plane and exposes it using an [Ingress](../access/#option-3-expose-keptn-via-an-ingress):
+The following command sequence installs the Keptn control plane and exposes it using port-forwarding:

 ```
 helm repo add keptn https://charts.keptn.sh